kudelskisecurity/hlf-cfg-gen/README.md

 $ rm -rf config
 ```

-Make sure the binaries installed by the bootstrap script are in your path.
+Make sure the binaries installed by the bootstrap script are in your path
 ```bash
 $ export PATH="`pwd`/bin/:${PATH}"
 ```